KeithorKeith/card_game/testing_task_1.md

 class CardGame

 #checkforace needs to change to check_for_ace.
 Snake case is the ruby convention.
+Also ace has a capital A. Found this out during testing.
   def checkforAce(card)
   #card.value = 1 needs to be == 1
     if card.value = 1